tuist/tuist/projects/docs/docs/contributors/get-started.md

 With the project opened in Xcode:

-- Build the `ProjectDescription` and `ProjectAutomtation` schemes first
+- Build the `ProjectDescription` and `ProjectAutomation` schemes first
 - Edit the `tuist` scheme

 In the **Arguments** tab inside the **Run** section specify the arguments that you'd like to pass to Tuist as shown in the screenshot below: